US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

 The strikes opened a stunning new chapter in U.S. intervention in Iran and marked the second time in eight months that the Trump administration has used military force against the Islamic Republic.
 They also came just weeks after Trump ordered a military operation to capture Venezuela’s president, Nicolás Maduro, and bring him and his wife to New York to face federal drug conspiracy charges.

-They came after tensions soared in recent weeks as American warships moved into the region, and Trump said he wanted a deal to constrain Iran’s nuclear program at a moment when the country is struggling at home with growing dissent following nationwide protests.
+Tensions have soared in recent weeks as American warships moved into the region.
+Trump said he wanted a deal to constrain Iran’s nuclear program at a moment when the country is struggling at home with growing dissent following nationwide protests.

+The immediate trigger for Saturday’s strikes appears to be the unsuccessful latest round of nuclear talks.
+But they also reflect the dramatic changes across the region that have left Iran’s leadership in its weakest position since the Islamic Revolution nearly half a century ago.

+Israeli and American strikes last June greatly weakened Iran’s air defenses, military leadership and nuclear program.
+A regionwide war, sparked by Hamas’ Oct.
+7, 2023, attack on Israel, has left Iran’s network of proxies across the Middle East greatly weakened.
+U.S. sanctions and global isolation, meanwhile, have decimated Iran’s economy.

-Iran responded as it had been threatening to do for months — first launching a wave of missiles and drones targeting Israel.
+Iran responded to the latest strikes as it had been threatening to do for months — first launching a wave of missiles and drones targeting Israel.
 It followed with strikes targeting U.S. military installations in Bahrain, Kuwait and Qatar.
 The United Arab Emirates and Iraq shut down their airspace.

 Iran’s Foreign Ministry issued a defiant statement, saying that the country “will not hesitate” in its response.
 In a statement posted on X, the ministry said: “The time has come to defend the homeland and confront the enemy’s military assault.”

-Note: This story has been corrected to show that IRNA reported 40 people were killed in the school strike, without specifying students.